benito-gallardo/element-documentation/how-to/styling-your-block-with-css/README.md

 <div class="flex items-center w-100 dynamic_aphrodite_class"></div>
 ```

+## Best Practices

-## Inline Styling
+#### Avoid Inline Styling

 Sometimes inline styling is the best option for what you're trying to accomplish, but we recommend against using it when you can.
-Since you cannot use certain types of CSS with inline styling (ie. media queries) you end up creating yet another place that CSS needs to be tracked in your code.
+Since you cannot use certain types of CSS with inline styling (media queries, pseudo selectors, etc) you end up creating yet another place that CSS needs to be tracked in your code.
 In the end, inline styling is fully supported, so do what works best.

+#### Avoid important tags

+In order to make a site Google AMP complaint, [you are unable to use `!important` tags in your CSS](https://amp.dev/documentation/guides-and-tutorials/develop/style_and_layout/style_pages/).